'Deep fire' slowing rescue effort at collapsed Florida condo

 SURFSIDE, Fla.
-(AP) — A “very deep fire” hampered rescue efforts Saturday at the collapsed oceanfront condominium tower near Miami where authorities are racing to recover any survivors beneath a mountain of rubble, officials said.
+(AP) — Fire and smoke coming from deep inside the concrete and metal remains of a collapsed 12-story condominium tower near Miami hampered rescue efforts Saturday as emergency workers raced to recover any survivors beneath the mountain of rubble.

-Rescuers were using infrared technology, water and foam to battle the blaze, whose source was unclear.
-Smoke has been the biggest barrier, Miami-Dade Mayor Daniella Levine Cava said during a news conference.
+Rescuers used infrared technology, water and foam to battle the blaze, whose source was unclear, and Miami-Dade Mayor Daniella Levine Cava said the smoke has been the biggest challenge.
+In a news conference, she described the blaze as “very deep” and said rescuers faced “incredible difficulties” because of the flames.

-“We’re facing very incredible difficulties with this fire.
-It’s a very deep fire.
-It’s extremely difficult to locate the source of the fire," she said.
+A firehose blasted one of the lower floors on the north side of the tower as white smoke or steam streamed out, and a bitter, sulfur-like smell hung in the air.

+“The stench is very thick,” said Florida Gov. Ron DeSantis, speaking alongside the mayor.

-One hundred fifty-nine people remain unaccounted for since Thursday's collapse, which killed at least four.
+One hundred fifty-nine people were still unaccounted for two days after Thursday's collapse, which killed at least four.

-Authorities also announced Saturday they are beginning an audit of buildings nearing their 40-year review — like the fallen Champlain Towers South — to make sure they’re safe.
+Authorities announced they are beginning an audit of buildings nearing their 40-year review — like the fallen Champlain Towers South — to make sure they’re safe.
+The mayor asked other cities in the county to join the building review and said there will be state and federal funding to help.

-Federal Emergency Management Agency officials have joined local and state authorities at the site, Florida Gov. Ron DeSantis said.
+Federal Emergency Management Agency officials have joined local and state authorities at the site, DeSantis said.
+He added that a nearby “sister building” of the collapsed tower is also being looked at because it was built at the same time and with the same designer.

+Surfside Mayor Charles Burkett said he was working on a plan to temporarily relocate residents of the Champlain Towers North, which was constructed the same year and sits about 100 yards away from the collapsed building, and that FEMA has agreed to pay for lodging.

+Burkett added that he was also trying to arrange an emergency inspection and until that happens, he can’t tell residents whether they’re safe in their homes.

 The news came after word of a 2018 engineering report that showed the building had "major structural damage" to a concrete slab below its pool deck that needed extensive repairs, part of a series of documents released by the city of Surfside.

-While the report from the firm of Morabito Consultants did not warn of imminent danger from the damage — and it is unclear if any of the damage observed was responsible for the collapse — it did note the need for extensive and costly repairs to fix systemic issues with the building.
+The report from the firm of Morabito Consultants did not warn of imminent danger from the damage, and it is unclear if any of the damage observed was responsible for the collapse.
+But the report noted the need for extensive and costly repairs to fix systemic issues with the building.

 It said the waterproofing under the pool deck had failed and had been improperly laid flat instead of sloped, preventing water from draining off.